carissa-k/code-quiz/README.md

 - The user is asked to submit their name, which is stored with their score.
 - The list of scores is accessible by clicking a link at the top of the page.
 - The saved scores can be cleared.
+- The page has a clean, responsive user interface.
-- The application is uploaded to my GitHub repository and deployed with no errors.
+- The application is uploaded to my GitHub repository and the page is live in GitHub.

 The deployed application can be found at the following URL: https://carissa-k.github.io/code-quiz